floraison/flor/doc/procedures/match.md

 ## "bind"

-"bind" binds explicitely a value and allows for a sub-pattern.
+"bind" binds explicitly a value and allows for a sub-pattern.
 ```
 match [ 1 4 ]
   [ 1 (bind y (or 2 3)) ]; "match y:$(y)"